-This equates to a traffic generation rate of 568 vehicle trip-ends per day, with in the order of 57 vehicle trip-ends occurring during the road network peak hours.
+The estimated traffic generation rate for the development is 529 vehicle trip-ends per day, with 53 vehicle trip-ends occurring during the road network peak hours.

 This corresponds to one vehicle either entering or exiting the Site every minute on average, during the peak hours and less at other times of the day.